mondo-project/mondo-integration/README.md

 * Some of the plugins in the [org.eclipse.atl.atlMR](https://github.com/atlanmod/org.eclipse.atl.atlMR) project (see the CloudATL section for details).
 * The [Apache Artemis](https://activemq.apache.org/artemis/) core client and server libraries.
 These are listed in `uk.ac.york.mondo.integration.artemis/ivy.xml`, so they are easy to download using [IvyDE](https://ant.apache.org/ivy/ivyde/).

+Compiled versions of the remote client components are available as an Eclipse update site and as a Maven repository [here](http://mondo-project.github.io/mondo-updates/).

 Getting started
 ---------------